FederatedAI/FedLCM/doc/Getting_Started_FATE.md

 We depend on *Ingress* and *Ingress Controllers* to work with the KubeFATE service.
 You can optionally click the `Install an Ingress Controller for me` checkbox to install an ingress-nginx controller with some predefined configurations.

+> Please make sure there is no existing Ingress rule using same host address on this infrastructure.
+Change default hostname if necessary.

 **Only select the LoadBalancer service type if you know your cluster can support that.**

 <div style="text-align:center">